anithagk12/StudentRegistrationForm/README.md

-# Simple Registation form using python flask, sqlite3 and html
+# Simple Registration form using python flask, sqlite3 and html